ceterumnet/AlpacaHub/README.md

     - QHYIII585M
     - QHY268M
     - QHY Filterwheel 3
+- PlayerOne Cameras (should work with any PlayerOne camera)
+  - Uranus-C 585
+  - Apollo Max
 - ZWO AM5/AM3 Mount
 - Pegasus FocusCube 3
 - Pegasus Pocket Power Box Advanced (gen2 tested)
 - PrimaLuceLabs Esatto Robotic Focuser
 - PrimaLuceLabs ARCO Rotator
+- (Testing...)
+Warp Astron WD-20 (should work with any Onstep device I think...)

 Everything that I've implemented so far has passed the Alpaca Conform tests without issues except for guiding on the declination axis on the AM5.
 I